-The mobile phone as we know it today is a tool that caters for primarily communications between people in the community, but to get here the technology has come a long way.
+The mobile phone the mobile phone is a tool primarily known for catering communication between individuals in the community. the way one uses their phone is a proxy of their lifestyle' is a tool that caters for primarily communications between people in the community, but to get here the technology has come a long way.

 The modern mobile phone is considered to be a descendent of 1973 effort by Motorola that produced a functioning prototype handheld wireless phone, this and other attempts didn't not become commercially available until the early 80's.
-In Tanzania the Mobile Phone companies have grown to 5 major telecoms competing mostly on voice and messaging, but as the technology evolved and the needs of the customers to match, data (internet service) has become very common and recently mobile money has become a major use of the mobile phones in Tanzania and east Africa as a whole.
+In Tanzania the Mobile Phone companies have grown to 5 major telecoms competing mostly on voice and messaging, but as the technology evolved and the needs of the customers to match, data (internet service) has become very common and recently mobile money has become a major use of the mobile phones in Tanzania and East Africa as a whole.